Gebec/personal-blog/content/blog/2022/2022-03-30-design-patterns-01-singleton.md

 {{< codepen id="PoEORdg" tab="js" >}}

 ##### Function singleton
 Singleton can be also implemented in functional-based javascript.
 But it is not used as often as in class-based JavaScript.
-Usually the framework you use, has its own way how to implement *'singleton'* (f.e. [useContext](https://reactjs.org/docs/context.html) hook in React).
+Usually the framework you use, has its own way how to implement *'singleton'* (i.e. [useContext](https://reactjs.org/docs/context.html) hook in React).

 The singleton as function must be an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) that will return the same object all the time.
 ```js